 All prospective students are required to submit the following:

 University of Saskatchewan Application Procedure can be found by clicking here.

 - Three confidential letters of reference, with two (or all three) coming from academic referees.
 When you apply online you will be asked to provide email addresses for your chosen referees.
-Once provided the U of S system will auto-generate a notification to these three emails with a link to a fill in format to make their comments.
-This will then be directed to the Department of Sociology;
+Once provided the University of Saskatchewan system will auto-generate a notification to your identified three emails with a link to a fill in a form.
+This will then be sent directly to the Department of Sociology;

 - Evidence of proficiency in English (required for applicants whose first language is not English).
-For more information, please see http://www.usask.ca/cgsr/admission/language.php for further details and a list of eligible documentation;
+For more information, please see the university language requirements webpage for further details and a list of eligible documentation;

 - A non-refundable application fee of $90 (Canadian dollars) is payable by credit card, through the online application.